wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <summary>click for details</summary>

-- 20210811:【Just for MateBook 13 2018-2019 ver.】
+- 20210811:【Only for MateBook 13 2018-2019 ver.】
-upgrade all kexts to lastest version and add some extra properties for supporting macOS 12 Monterey natively,and removed some old properties which are not necessary anymore.
+upgraded all kexts to lastest version and added some extra properties for supporting macOS 12 Monterey natively,and removed some old properties which are not necessary anymore.

 - 20210508:
 changed some value in boot-args and framebuffer，try to optimize drm and sidecar.